 June 11th Update: scouring the internet every day we’re amazed to see how cheap mid-nineties F-Bodies such as this 1994 Camaro Z/28 Convertible can be had, especially when both the performance and handling easily surpass more expensive second and third generation examples.
 Despite another two months passing and a fresh listing, the private seller remains firm on asking $10,500.

 While there’s no denying a first generation V8-powered Camaro convertible is a car many of us would like to have tucked away in our garage, the current market realities continue to keep it out of the reach of many.
-As a more comfortable yet just as potent alternative for about one-third the money, we this 1994 Camaro Z/28 convertible currently posted here on Craigslist in Kennett Square, Pennsylvania makes a compelling and affordable alternative with an asking price of $10,500.
-Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his Z/28 priced $900 less than the current #3 “Good” estimate of $11,400.
-If you are serious about buying this potent Camaro, you can start the conversation by either calling or texting Mike at (610) 235-6351 and please remember to mention you saw his post featured here on GuysWithRides.com.
+As a more comfortable yet just as potent alternative for about one-third the money, we this 1994 Camaro Z/28 convertible currently posted here on Craigslist in Kennett Square, Pennsylvania makes a compelling and affordable alternative with a new asking price of $9,200 or best offer.
+Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his Z/28 priced $2,200 less than the current #3 “Good” estimate of $11,400.
+If you are serious about buying this potent Camaro, you can start the conversation by first texting Mike at (610) 235-6351 and please remember to mention you saw his post featured here on GuysWithRides.com.

 Chevrolet launched the completely redesigned four-generation Camaro for the 1993 model year in just coupe form.
 For 1994 however, the big news was the return of a factory-built Camaro convertible.
 The 1994 Chevrolet Camaro convertible was available as a base model and as a Z28, with a lined power top and heated rear window.
 Total production jumped to 119,799, with 78,859 base models and 40,940 Z28s.
 Gauge graphics changed from yellow to white, and dash controls were now black instead of gray.